Loading lesson…

 Medicine has so much information that no single doctor can know all of it.
 A doctor who sees 30 patients a day cannot memorize every rare disease, every drug interaction, or every new study published last week.
 AI does not get tired, does not forget, and has read far more medical research than any person could.
 Doctors use AI to help analyze X-rays and scans — AI can spot patterns in images that might be easy for a tired human eye to miss.
 Nurses use AI for charting, which used to mean spending hours typing notes after seeing patients; AI listens and drafts those notes so nurses can spend more time actually with patients.
 Researchers use AI to search through millions of chemical compounds looking for the ones that might become a new medicine — work that used to take years now takes months.
 Even hospital scheduling — figuring out which nurses work which shifts, which equipment needs maintenance — uses AI to run more efficiently.
 The doctor still makes the diagnosis.
 The nurse still cares for the patient.
 But both have an assistant that never sleeps and never forgets.

-What is the core idea behind "Medical Careers Are Changing With AI"?
+What is the main idea of "Medical Careers Are Changing With AI"?

-Which best describes the scope of "Medical Careers Are Changing With AI"?
+Which concept is most central to "Medical Careers Are Changing With AI"?